Welcome UHS J-Hawk Band Family members. We’re glad that you’re going to be a part of the 2020-2021 Urbandale J-Hawk Band Department.

 Percussion: 3-ring binder and clear plastic sleeves

-- Marching Band Shoes (specific shoes purchased at school) $39
+- Marching Band Shoes (specific shoes purchased through school) $39

 Solo/Ensemble (payable next winter)

-Students may opt to participate in two solo/ensemble festivals.
+Students may participate in two solo/ensemble festivals.
 The following are the estimated costs:

 - Solo – $15 ($7.50 each festival)